seeum-0/slm-0/README.md

-# SLM Sentiment Analysis Web App
+# Sentiment Analysis Web App

 A web application that performs sentiment analysis using a Hugging Face transformer model.
 Built with Flask, HTML, Tailwind CSS, and JavaScript.